Feeling a bit queasy about the market lately?

 If you’ve been thinking about converting some of your traditional IRA to a Roth IRA, a down market might be a great time.
 Why?
 Because you’ll pay income tax on the amount you convert, and that amount is lower when your account value has dropped.

 When those investments recover inside your Roth IRA, all that growth and future withdrawals could be completely tax-free.
+This is where solid financial planning advice from a fiduciary financial advisor can be invaluable in figuring out the right timing and amount for your situation.

 Make the Most of Incentive Stock Options